 At Fourmi Bionique, we are artisans of taste.
 We create our own innovative recipes.
 We control the supply, manufacture and marketing of our recipes up until they show up on store shelves.
 For a price that is more than reasonable, we manufacture high-value products, made with high-quality artisanal chocolates, sulphite-free dried fruit (never freeze-dried), various organic Quebec grains (barley, rye, oats, spelt), top quality Quebec honey… We do all this to offer products that feed the body, but also the soul.

-In addition, to ensure the best quality, we have worked to obtain many certifications: Ecocert, Kosher, Whole grain, Gluten-free, GMO-free, SQF, HACCP, Aliments du Quebec…
+In addition, to ensure the best quality, we have worked to obtain many certifications: B-Corp, Ecocert, Kosher, Whole grain, Gluten-free, GMO-free, SQF, HACCP, Aliments du Quebec…

 All this requires many sacrifices, patience and a lot of love.
 The result?
 A unique, quality product offering the best value for money, with recipes that can be imitated, but never duplicated 😊